How to Hire an Intern (+ Free Intern Agreement Template)

 - Trade Schools: Local trade schools in your area may have similar programs to help match you with an intern in fields ranging from animal husbandry to welding.
 These schools may also have a place to post your internship opportunity.

-In addition to contacting relevant academic institutions, you can also find students and recent college graduates searching for internships on job boards.
+In addition to contacting relevant academic institutions and engaging directly with potential interns on social media, you can also find students and recent college graduates searching for internships on job boards.
 In fact, there are niche job boards that target student job placements, and many universities have their own job boards managed through the career center.
-If you have a solid social network following, you can also let students know by posting information about your internship on your website, Facebook, or Instagram accounts.

 - Employment Job Sites: Free job boards and paid job posting sites allow you to post your internship opportunities and track interns who apply by using their applicant tracking tools.
 This helps you avoid discrimination issues by being able to monitor your intern outreach.